Dansby Swanson Player Props: Cubs vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 10.2 K/9, the fifth-best in the league.
+- The 10.2 strikeouts per nine innings put together by the Rangers pitching staff ranks third in the league.

-- The Rangers' 3.34 team ERA ranks ninth among all MLB pitching staffs.
+- The Rangers' 3.86 team ERA ranks 11th among all league pitching staffs.

-- Rangers pitchers combine to allow five home runs (0.7 per game), the fourth-fewest in the league.
+- Rangers pitchers combine to allow the eighth-fewest home runs in baseball (seven total, 0.9 per game).

-- The Rangers will look to Perez (1-0) in his second start this season.
+- Gray (0-1) gets the start for the Rangers, his second of the season.

-- The lefty last appeared on Sunday against the Philadelphia Phillies, when he threw 5 2/3 innings, allowing one earned run while giving up eight hits.
+- The righty last pitched on Tuesday against the Baltimore Orioles, when he went 6 1/3 innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.